MisterMiro/sylt/README.md

 Early work in progress.

-Look in the `demo/` folder to see some simple example programs.
+Some short and simple example programs can be found in the `demo/` folder, while more complex ones live in 'projects/'.